uwla/vue-data-table/README.md

 #### Change the default components

-To change the default components, we have to pass them to the `actionButtons` key in the `parameters` prop.
+To change the default components, we have to pass them to the `actionButtons` prop.

 ```javascript
 import ViewButton from './components/ViewBUtton.vue'